Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-actuarial-avocados/README.md

 <p align="center">

 # Climate Change National Safety Plan (CCNSP) - Storslysia Relocation Social Insurance Program
+  This GitHub presents our case report to the [2023 SOA Research Institute Student Research Case Study Challenge.](https://www.soa.org/research/opportunities/2023-student-research-case-study-challenge/)

-  <b> by Aditya Aron, Emily Chan, Christine Park, Ellora Shirodkar </b>
+  <b> Team Members: </b> Aditya Aron, Emily Chan, Christine Park, Ellora Shirodkar

 ## Executive Summary
 Our consulting firm has been hired to design a social insurance program for all residents of Storslysia, who are being affected by catastrophic weather events that are occurring with increased frequency as a result of climate change.
 This social insurance program called “Climate Change National Safety Plan (CCNSP)”, considers both voluntary relocation and involuntary displacement where: